Author's note: This post was written July 3, 2019. Updates have been made and short names are no longer able to be claimed.

 Why You Need to Claim Yours Now

-Google My Business short names were introduced in April and are still being rolled out.
+Google Business Profile short names were introduced in April and are still being rolled out.
 So, the sooner you claim yours, the better.
 You must reserve your short name before someone else does.

 How to Claim Your Short Name

-Creating your Google My Business short name is pretty straightforward.
+Creating your Google Business Profile short name is pretty straightforward.
 Follow these simple steps:

-1. Sign in to your Google My Business account.
+1. Sign in to your Google Business Profile account.